ropensci/roweb3/content/blog/2021-02-16-package-citation/index.md

 We shall also give some insights on hurdles the users of your package might face when wanting to cite your package, as well as a brief presentation of our monitoring of the literature to find use cases of our packages.
 We are planning to include this topic in our [package dev guide](https://devguide.ropensci.org/).
-By commenting on this post you can help us strenghten our package citation guidance!
+By commenting on this post you can help us strengthen our package citation guidance!
+_Thanks to [Adam Sparks](/author/adam-sparks/) for commenting on a draft of this post!_

 ## Clear citation rules for your package